raidos23/PyCompiler_ARK/docs/how_to_create_an_acasl_API.md

 - Use the “🔌 ACASL API Loader” to enable and order plugins; the config is saved to `acasl.json` (with `options.plugin_timeout_s` and `options.enabled`).
 - ACASL runs automatically after builds; plugins operate on `sctx.artifacts` (filtered to engine output dir).
 - Do not open output folders from plugins; the orchestrator opens the engine output directory.
+- Operate only within the output directory; the SDK enforces this scope for all file helpers.
 - Check cancellation, use timeouts, keep plugins idempotent, and leverage i18n via `load_plugin_translations` + `sctx.tr` fallback.